Dear All,

 Hi,

-You are doing a great job, I believe you like working in your present organization if so, find means to continue working till your planned stay in that place.
+You are doing a great job.
+I believe you like working in your present organization.
+If so, find means to continue working until your planned stay in that place.
 When you leave, you should be known for what you have been.
-Don't make the present situation be the reason to for you to resign.
+Don't let the present situation be the reason for you to resign.

 Aj